make-all/tuya-local/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;_(string) (Required)_ Local key retrieved
 [as per the instructions below](#finding-your-device-id-and-local-key).

+#### protocol_version

+&nbsp;&nbsp;&nbsp;&nbsp;_(string or float) (Required)_ Valid options are "auto", 3.1, 3.2, 3.3, 3.4.
+If you aren't sure, choose "auto", but some 3.2 and maybe 3.4 devices may be misdetected as 3.3 (or vice-versa), so if your device does not seem to respond to commands reliably, try selecting between those protocol versions.

 At the end of this step, an attempt is made to connect to the device and see if it returns any data.
 For tuya protocol version 3.1 devices, the local key is only used for sending commands to the device, so if your local key is